kristinemlarson/gnssrefl/tests/use_cases/use_mchl.md

 <code>make_json_input mchl 0 0 0 -l2c true</code>

+The location of the json file is printed to the screen.
+The default behavior is to accept all azimuths.
 Modify the azimuths in the json if you feel that is needed.
+How can you tell if you have bad azimuths?
+Use <code>quickLook</code>.
+Do not worry excessively about this at this stage.
+Once you have a VWC solution you can go back and easily/quickly iterate to remove bad azimuths and satellite tracks.

-Now run the <code>gnssir</code> each day in 2017 and 2018:
+Run the <code>gnssir</code> each day in 2017 and 2018:

 <code>gnssir mchl 2017 1 -doy_end 365 -year_end 2018</code>

 #### Step 2: Soil Moisture

+Pick the satellite tracks you are going to use:

 <code>vwc_input mchl 2018</code>

 This creates a file that will go in $REFL_CODE/input/mchl_phaseRH.txt

-This file can be hand edited if you find out later one arc is not working.
+This file can be hand edited if you find out later that a particularly satellite track is not working.
 To comment lines out you use %.

-Run phase for the entire year of 2017:
+Run the <code>phase</code> code:

 <code>phase mchl 2017 1 -doy_end 365 -year_end 2018</code>

-The results will be one file per day requested.
-The location of the output is printed to the screen.
+The location of the output files for this stage are printed to the screen.

-Finally, the <code>vwc</code> module compiles all the data in the requested years and generates volumetric water content.
+Finally, the <code>vwc</code> module compiles all the data in the requested years and generates a volumetric water content file.

 <code>vwc mchl 2017 -year_end 2018</code>

+It also produces plots which can help you assess your results:

-Raw phases in geographic quadrants
+1. Raw phases in geographic quadrants
  <br />
 <img src="mchl_1.png" width="600">
  <br />
-Daily phase averages
+2. Daily phase averages
  <br />
 <img src="mchl_2.png" width="500">
  <br />
-Modeling Results
+3. Modeling Results
  <br />

 <img src="mchl_3.png" width="600">
  <br />
- Final VWC:
+ 4. Final VWC:
  <br>
 <img src="mchl_4.png" width="600">